 Since just 2007, every single aspect of the smartphone is now much more advanced.
 They’re smaller and thinner, have more memory, and are a lot faster and more powerful.
 They can use multiple applications simultaneously, the cameras are crystal clear, and the battery can last days on a single charge.

 The early smartphones such as IBM’s Simon showed us a glimpse of what mobile devices could be.
 In 2007, their potential was fully realized by the iPhone.
 Now, they continue to become a staple of our everyday lives.
 In fact, it’s hard to imagine life without them.
-The advances of smartphones continue to grow.
+The advances in smartphones continue to grow.
 It’s hard to predict what will come next, but we can attempt to make predictions based on past and current trends.

 One popular trend is that technologies are converging.
 What was once a mobile phone for communication has converged into a supercomputer.
 Today, the smartphone in the palm of your hand is by far more powerful than the world’s most powerful computer back in 1969 which was used to take Apollo 11 to the moon.
 Our hardware has improved so much that you wouldn’t be wrong in saying a single iPhone could be used to guide 120,000,000 Apollo-era spacecraft to the moon, all at the same time.
 Moreover, it would take hours to explain the full extent of the capabilities (apps & hardware features) of a smartphone of today’s caliber.

 With the reality check of the growing power and convergence of our smartphones, let’s try to look into the future.
-In about half a century, we’ve improved the power while massively decreasing the size of a computer by millions of times over.
+In the span of half a century, we’ve improved the power while massively decreasing the size of a computer by millions of times over.
 If we go by Moore’s law, (technological advances do not progress linearly but exponentially) we should expect to continue to see new technological breakthroughs in this field.